-- 74.679.6 Council may approve and must not unreasonably refuse any request made in accordance with sub-Rule 79.479.475.4. - 74.779.7 A Councillor who is attending a Council meeting by electronic means is responsible for: - 74.7.179.7.1 ensuring that they are able to access such equipment and are present in such an environment that facilitates participation in the Council meeting. - 74.7.279.7.2 Ensuring that the location that they are participating from is secure to ensure that deliberations are confidential if required. - 74.879.8 Without detracting from anything said in sub-Rule 79.779.775.7, a Councillor who is attending a meeting by electronic means must be able to: - 74.8.179.8.1 hear the proceedings; - 74.8.279.8.2 be heard when they speak.
+- 75.7 A Councillor who is attending a Council meeting by electronic means is responsible for ensuring that they are able to access such equipment and are present in such an environment that facilitates participation in the Council meeting. - 75.8 Without detracting from anything said in sub-Rule 75.7, a Councillor who is attending a meeting by electronic means must be able to: - 75.8.1 hear the proceedings; - 75.8.2 be heard when they speak.